We draw with our hands with children. How to teach a child to draw? Drawing with fingers and palms

 Transport

-With fingerprints, a little artist can color in coloring pictures.
-Only coloring pages should be large, without small details.
+Fingerprints little artist can color coloring pictures.
+Only coloring should be large, without small details.

 (PART 2)